 Tying Sales Compensation to Sales Quotas

 But don't forget to apply the carrot as well as the stick.
-Continuing with the above example, you might give a salesperson who sold 120 widgets a 30% commission rate.
-A sales rep who sold 150 widgets might get a 40% commission rate, etc.
+Continuing with the above example, you might give a salesperson who sells 120 widgets a 30 percent commission rate.
+A sales rep who sells 150 widgets might get a 40 percent commission rate, etc.

 The “floating” commission plan directly ties compensation to performance.
 What's more, it does so in a way that makes fiscal sense for the company as well as the salesperson.
-After all, a sales rep who sold 150% of the quota made the company a lot more money than one who only sold 50% of the quota, so the former salesperson deserves a higher percentage of the profits than the latter.
+After all, a sales rep who sells 150 percent of the quota makes the company a lot more money than one who only sells 50 percent of the quota, so the former salesperson deserves a higher percentage of the profits than the latter.